camunda/camunda-platform-helm/CONTRIBUTING.md

 _VarName:_

-  * In the documentation the variable name is started with a big letter, similar to kubernetes resource documentation.
+  * In the documentation the variable name is started with a big letter, similar to Kubernetes resource documentation.
   * If the variable is part of a subsection/object we use a json path expression (to make it more clear where the variable belongs to).
     The root (chart name) is omitted (e.g. zeebe).
-This is useful for using --set in helm.
+This is useful for using --set in Helm.

 _Conjunction:_